Henry Cooper: Later fights

-After a fourth round knockout loss to former world heavyweight champion Floyd Patterson in 1966, Cooper went undefeated until the final contest of his career.
-The successful defences of his British and Commonwealth titles against the likes of uniquely awkward Jack Bodell (TKO 2 and PTS 15) and media-savvy Billy Walker (TKO 6) made Cooper the only man to win three Lonsdale Belts.
+After a fourth-round knockout loss to former world heavyweight champion Floyd Patterson in 1966, Cooper went undefeated until the final contest of his career.
+The successful defences of his British and Commonwealth titles against the likes of uniquely awkward Jack Bodell (TKO 2) and media-savvy Billy Walker (TKO 6) made Cooper the only man to win three Lonsdale Belts.
 With a win over Karl Mildenberger in 1968 Cooper added the European crown and made two successful defences.
+In 1970, Cooper would vacate his British Heavyweight Title after attempting to arrange a fight with World Boxing Association champion, Jimmy Ellis.
+However, the British Boxing Board of Control refused to sanction the match, citing they would only recognize a match between fellow champion Joe Frazier and a ranked opponent.
+Cooper and Bodell would rematch that year, with Bodell now defending his British Title after winning the vacated title from Carl Gizzi, and Cooper defending his Commonwealth title.
+Cooper would win the match over a 15-Round points decision, regaining his British title.

-In May 1971, a 36-year-old Cooper faced 21-year-old Joe Bugner, one of the biggest heavyweights in the world for the British, European, and Commonwealth belts.
+In May 1971 a 36-year-old Cooper faced 21-year-old Joe Bugner, one of the biggest heavyweights in the world, for the British, European and Commonwealth belts.
 Referee Harry Gibbs awarded the fight to Bugner by a quarter of a point score (which was subsequently abolished partly because of the controversy that followed).
 An audience mainly composed of Cooper fans did not appreciate the innately cautious Bugner, and the decision was booed with commentator Harry Carpenter asking, "And how, in the world, can you take away the man's three titles, like that?"
 Cooper announced his retirement shortly afterwards.
-Cooper refused to speak to Gibbs for many years, but eventually agreed to shake his hand while they were at a charity event.
+Cooper refused to speak to Gibbs for many years but eventually agreed to shake his hand while they were at a charity event.